weiganghuang/holops-1803/task0.md

 HOLOPS-1803
 ===========

-# Task 0 Verify Lab Setup
+# Scenario 1 Verify Lab Setup
 ----------------

-In this task, you verify lab setup access
+In this scenario, you verify lab setup access

 You session setup: